Ararat railway line: Quadruplication and Melton electrification

 Electrification to Rockbank was suggested as early as the 1969 Melbourne Transport Plan.
 In 2013, Public Transport Victoria released the Network Development Plan – Metropolitan Rail, stage 3 of which includes quadruplication and electrification up to Melton.
 The Western Rail Plan, announced as a key policy of the 2018 Victorian state election by then-incumbent Premier of Victoria Daniel Andrews, also included quadruplication and electrification to Melton.

 In 2023, it was widely speculated that the Western Rail Plan no longer included quadruplication.
-However, in 2025, a track diagram was released showing changes that will be made as part of the major upgrades planned for Sunshine Station.
+However, in 2025, a track diagram was released showing changes that will be made after the major upgrades planned for Sunshine Station.
 According to the diagram, quadruplication is planned to occur between a junction site near Caroline Springs and Sunshine; the new tracks will run into a new pair of platforms at Sunshine.
 The tracks at Sunshine will be reconfigured to route the future electrified Melton service through the Metro Tunnel.

 Introduction of 9-car VLocity trains

-In 2022, then-Premier Daniel Andrews announced plans to extend the platforms on the line from Bacchus Marsh to Ardeer to allow 9-car VLocity trains to run.
+In 2022, former Premier Daniel Andrews announced plans to extend the platforms on the line from Bacchus Marsh to Ardeer to allow 9-car VLocity trains to run.
 In 2024, the Level Crossing Removal Project announced plans to "investigate" constructing a train stabling facility in Cobblebank to "support the introduction of 9-car trains".
 In 2025, it was announced that the platform extensions were fast-tracked for completion in 2027, however, Bacchus Marsh and Ardeer will not be included.
 The train stabling facility in Cobblebank will be "future-proofed" for electrification.

+Introduction of Bi-Mode hybrid electric trains

+In September 2026 leading up to the 2026 Victorian state election, the Victorian Liberal Party made an election promise to order 25 new Bi-Mode hybrid electric trains at a cost of $1.7 billion.
+These hybrid electric trains would be able to run up to Melton and would be able to run on both on country tracks and electrified suburban tracks, making this an interim solution for electrification.